College of God's Gift: 1808: Dulwich College Building Act

 Walter Charles Horsley's Old-time Tuition at Dulwich College, 1828, painted more than half a century after the time it depicts, illustrated the stark contrast with the grand and large-scale New College.

-Having already obtained an act (45 Geo.
+Having already obtained the Dulwich Inclosure Act 1805 (45 Geo.
 3. c.
-102) in 1805 allowing them to enclose and develop 130 acre of common land within the manor, the college was granted the power by the Dulwich College Building Act 1808 (48 Geo.
+102 Pr.) allowing them to enclose and develop 130 acre of common land within the manor, the college was granted the power by the Dulwich College Estate Act 1808 (48 Geo.
 3. c. cxvi) to extend the period of which leases ran from twenty-one years as laid down by Alleyn, to eighty-four years, thus attracting richer tenants and bringing in vast sums of money.
 The additional wealth of the college eventually resulted in the Charity Commission setting up an enquiry into the advisability of widening the application of the funds to those extra beneficiaries Alleyn had specified in later amending clauses to the foundation's original statutes.
 Although the Master of the Rolls, Lord Langdale rejected the appeal in 1841 on the grounds that Alleyn had no right to alter the original statutes, he did express dissatisfaction with the college's provision of education.